Sunshine, beaches, barbecues. I love summer. But (sorry, there’s always a but), it’s never been the busiest season for online shopping.

 Clearly, summer is no different.
 So if you’re going to get shoppers in the buying mood throughout the hottest months of the year, your branding needs to resonate with how they’re feeling.

 With that in mind, a lot of brands update their social platforms and key landing pages to reflect the season.
-For example, take a look at how fashion ecommerce store Pretty Little Thing has given its homepage a distinctly summery facelift:
+For example, take a look at how fashion ecommerce store Pretty Little Thing gave its homepage a distinctly summery facelift:

 Think “summer” and any number of images spring to mind—ice cream; the sun; the beach.